Isameru/faior-benchmark/README.md

-# faior-benchmark
+# far-benchmark
-A case study of "Find and Insert or Remove" solved using various methods and collections in a form of a performance benchmark.
+A case study of "Find and Add or Remove" solved using various methods and collections in a form of a performance benchmark.